Blek le Rat: Early career and influence

 French authorities identified Blek in 1991 when he was arrested while stencilling a replica of Caravaggio's Madonna and Child, with the connection to Blek and his artwork being made by police.
 From that point on, he has worked exclusively with pre-stenciled posters, citing the speedier application of the medium to walls, as well as lessened punishment should he be caught in the act.

+In 2006 he began his series of images representing the homeless, which depict them standing, sitting, or lying on sidewalks, in attempts to bring attention to what he views as a global problem.

+Influence on other artists

 He has had a great influence on today's graffiti-art and "guerilla-art" movements, the main motivation of his work being social consciousness and the desire to bring art to the people.
 Many of his pieces are pictorials of solitary individuals in opposition to larger, oppressive groups.
-In 2006 he began his series of images representing the homeless, which depict them standing, sitting, or lying on sidewalks, in attempts to bring attention to what he views as a global problem.

-Influence on and opinion of Banksy
+Bristol graffiti artist Banksy has received much inspiration from Blek le rat's work and it has been commented that "At a time when graffiti was still largely dominated by lettering and tags inspired by the New York subway movement, Blek introduced figurative stencil art to the streets of Europe.
+His intervention proved revolutionary.
+The stencil allowed complex images to be executed rapidly, reducing the time spent illegally painting in public spaces while making the work instantly recognizable.
+Banksy would later adopt and refine this very technique, turning it into one of the defining visual languages of contemporary street art.

+It has also been reported that Banksy once said that "Every time I think I've painted something slightly original, I find out that Blek le Rat has done it as well, only 20 years earlier."

-British graffiti artist Banksy and Blek have expressed mutual desire for collaboration; in 2011, Blek was seen adding to a mural begun the previous year by Banksy in the Mission District, San Francisco.
+Banksy and Blek have expressed mutual desire for collaboration and in 2011 Blek was seen adding to a mural that had been begun by Banksy the previous year in the Mission District of San Francisco.

-Blek's work is hugely influential to the present generation of street artists, as alluded to by Banksy, stating: "Every time I think I've painted something slightly original, I find out that Blek Le Rat has done it as well.
-Only twenty years earlier".
+Opinions

+Blek is sceptical of the modern art scene, saying in a 2012 interview: "The art world is a big mess," he says.
+"Nobody cares who is a real artist.
+It is all about cheating people out of money."